Collect more data and ensure a positive experience for your responders

-A how-to on designing survey length and architecture
+A how-to-guide on designing a better survey structure

-There are many perspectives to use when you are designing a survey.
+There are many important aspects to consider when you are designing a survey.
 Each is good for it’s own purpose and depend in large by the nature of your survey.
 You might look solely on the forming of the questions and deal with bias and validity.
 You could also view the survey as an in-depth overview of several areas and create a large generic survey.
-At Tabsurvey, we go for the simple, small survey that is easy on the eye and get a lot of answers.
-In similar vain as previous posts on placement and appeal, todays blog looks to designing a survey structure that is easy to respond to and reflects well on you or your organization.
+Here at tabsurvey, we go for the simple, small survey that is easy on the eye and get a lot of answers.
+In similar vain as previous posts on placement and appeal, todays blog looks to designing a better survey structure that is easy to respond to and reflects well on you or your organization.

-Often when a company or a person decide to work with surveys, it stems from a need for more information on a specific subject i.e. customers, employees, happiness, brand perception etc. This need can come as an epiphany of suddenly realizing that there are areas of knowledge deficit (four stage competence building) or simply from new industry dynamic indicators.
-While we believe that acknowledging areas of deficit knowledge is a major step for improvement (hey, we live from this need), there are often issues with the first few surveys that are designed.
+Often when a company or a person decide to work with surveys, it stems from a need for more information.
+This could be information about a specific subject i.e. customers, employees, happiness, brand perception etc. This need can come as an epiphany of suddenly realizing that there are areas of knowledge deficit (four stage competence building) or simply from new industry dynamic indicators.
+We believe that acknowledging areas of knowledge deficit is a major step for improvement (hey, we live from this need).
+However, there are often issues with the first few surveys that are designed.
 Today’s blog will go through some of the major issues that we see in surveys.

-One of the main concerns when working with typical surveys is the abandonment rate – the percentage of which responders discontinue the survey.
+One concern when working with typical surveys is the abandonment rate – the percentage of which responders discontinue the survey.
 Research show, as a survey reaches 30 questions or more, the percentage of respondents who fulfil the entire survey decreases drastically – 10 percent dropout for every 20 questions asked (Research paper & SubscriptionInsider).
 This research is for the standard online survey taken at the respondents’ own leisure.
-This percentage sees a higher escalation with a physical location as you are in truth ‘interrupting’ responders in their daily lives.
+This percentage sees a higher escalation with a physical location as you are ‘interrupting’ responders in their daily lives.
 Your customers will most likely not appreciate having to stand next to the cash register plotting in answers for more than a minute.

 Why asking 30 questions is plain old rude

 As we discussed in placement and appeal, the attraction rate is crucial to generate a lot of data.
 In essence, the attraction rate is the percentage of customers you can attract to your physical survey.
-If you wish to attract higher numbers of responders to your survey, you need to state at the beginning how many questions or how long the survey will take.
-If you downplay the time it will take, abandonment rate increases as customers become frustrated and it might create an unfavorable attitude towards your survey or your brand.
+If you wish to attract higher numbers of responders to your survey, you need consider a few things.
+A good idea is to state how many questions you are asking or how long the survey will take.
+If you downplay the time it will take, abandonment rate increases as customers become frustrated.
+This frustration might create an unfavorable attitude towards your survey or your brand.
 On the other hand, if you are transparent about your 35+-question survey, attracting responders becomes increasingly difficult with higher number of questions in your survey.
 In a sense a survey with Tabsurvey that has a lot of questions balances on a tradeoff between attraction-rate or abandonment-rate.

 Ask fewer questions

 We see the best results when surveys are designed with less then 10 questions – ideally a maximum of 7 questions.
-This number of questions takes around 30 to 40 seconds to answer while yielding enough data to compute correlations or delve into deeper insights.
+This number of questions takes around 30 to 40 seconds to answer for the respondent.
+At the same time it yields enough data to compute correlations or delve into deeper insights.

 One of the major pitfalls we see in surveys is managers’ that try to generate a numerous streams of data from the customers, jumping from one area of focus to another.
 These surveys are often characterized as large surveys, which cover a broad range of very different questions.
 These questions go from; factual information → purchase behaviour → brand perception → customer experience → employee performance → NPS all in one survey (not necessarily in that order).